erik-sn/formcontrol/README.md

 you can operate on data with.
-Instead of creating many CRUD applications that all have a similar function (data entry and analysis), this is an attempt to create one application that allows users to generate their own forms and provide an interface to export, display, plot, and analyze the data that is put in.
+Instead of creating many CRUD applications that all have a similar function (data entry and analysis), this is an attempt to create one application that allows users to generate their own forms and provide an interface to export, display, plot, and analyze the data that is inserted.

 #### Motivation
 At work we have a lot of data, and a lot of that data is manually input.
-Right now we have Excel spreadsheets stacked high and growing higher that people use to insert this data.
+Right now we have Excel spreadsheets stacked high and growing higher that people use to build these databases.
 There is increased demand to move these data entry applications into more purpose-built applications.
 So instead of building an equally high stack of CRUD apps, lets try to build just one.